Sid-DevZo/St.GeorgePresenceDetection/README.md

 # St.GeorgePresenceDetection
  This Project detects the presence of St. George in a photo.
 The photos where St. George is not present nothing detected by this project.
 It is based on a YOLOv8 model trained by data i.e,  Pictures of St. George.

+# Goal Of The Project:
+To detect Accurately If St. George is present or Not in a Picture.

+ # Total Process :
+   Collect Data ----> Manually Label the Data ----> preprocessing (PASCAL VOC .XML format to YOLO .TXT format)
+   ---->Training the model----> Evaluate and Testing the model----> Export the model ----> Running the Streamlit App Using the model.

  # Approch to Train The model
  The Google Colab link for Training the Model : https://colab.research.google.com/drive/1BMNo0wyzvzZ0vvTflUhHZK7AIuczUvfu#scrollTo=JnKX-M-SV7Ja

  steps followed in the above process of training:
  1. Downloading Ultralytics to use YOLOv8 model.
- 2. importing The Train, validation dataset on working directory
+ 2. importing the Train, validation dataset on working directory
- 3. follow the rules for training and evaluation.
+ 3. follow the rules for training and evaluation mentioned in refrence [1].

  # Running the Streamlit App
  # Step 1: